KCisSICKnasty/SICKnasty-FO4/README.md

 - Make another copy and place it somewhere you can regularly access it.
 - Start Steam from this .bat and enjoy!

+_Unpackrr_

+Feature: User friendly program that lets you unpack BA2 with a button press if you decide to make additions and hit your archive limit.

+Instructions:

+- In your installation folder, navigate to Tools > Unpackrr
+- Run the .exe file.
+- Click the folder icon to the right of the open text field. ("Fallout 4 mod folder")
+- Choose the folder titled "Mods" in your installation folder.
+- Set the Extraction size threshold to "<1", and unpack the smallest BA2.
+- If still experiencing CTD, repeat and increase threshold to "<2", "<3", etc. until you stop CTD.

 __Optional Mods:__

 - Mutant Menagerie - Life Finds A Way - No Spider Patch (if you're arachnophobic): https://www.nexusmods.com/fallout4/mods/85873?tab=description